Are you using LinkedIn to its fullest to get a job?

-I had this topic in my queue to write about in the near future, and low and behold, I turned on the TV recently and saw a CBS This Morning interview with Jeff Weiner, CEO of LinkedIn.
+I turned on the TV recently and saw a “CBS This Morning” interview with Jeff Weiner, CEO of LinkedIn.
 Needless to say, it inspired me to sit down and write.
 After all, I was receiving information on how to boost your LinkedIn profile during a job search straight from the CEO's mouth, so I had to share.

-Keep your profile up-to-date.
+Keep your profile up to date.

-Be comprehensive about current skills & objectives.
+Be comprehensive about current skills and objectives.

-Highlight recent experience.
+Highlight your recent experience.

 When asked what was most important about a candidate's profile and how to make the best use of the platform, Weiner responded that first and foremost "authenticity" was important.

 "Be yourself, represent who you are.
 It's not just your experiences; this is not a resume ...
 This is a more dynamic approach to representing your experiences, your skills, your objectives, what you know, what you're interested in within a professional context," Weiner explained.
-"It's not just about the comprehensiveness; it's also about freshness of the information and the more complete and the more fresh, the more recent that that information has been updated, the more opportunities that are going to accrue to our members."
+"It's not just about the comprehensiveness; it's also about freshness of the information, and the more complete and the more fresh, the more recent that that information has been updated, the more opportunities that are going to accrue to our members."

-In addition to Weiner's advice, which I've added my own input to below, I've added 11 more actions you can take to leverage LinkedIn for maximum efficiency and potential in securing your next position.
-For the sake of this article, let's say your favorite company that you just can't wait to work for is called "Gone Bananas."
-Follow these tips on how to leverage LinkedIn and you’ll be an employee of “Gone Bananas” soon!
+In addition to Weiner's advice, I've added 11 more actions you can take to leverage LinkedIn for maximum efficiency in securing your next position.
+For the sake of this article, let's say your favorite company that you just can't wait to work for is called Gone Bananas.
+Follow these tips on how to leverage LinkedIn, and you’ll be an employee of Gone Bananas soon!

 5. Let people know you're available.
 If you can announce the fact that you're looking for a job, do so.
 Use your headline to make the announcement.
-For example, "Writer seeking businesses in need of a friendly ghost (or ghostwriter)" and "Petroleum Engineer ready to Strike Oil and make you rich" might catch a recruiter or hiring manager's attention.
+For example, "Writer seeking businesses in need of a friendly ghost (or ghostwriter)" and "Petroleum engineer ready to strike oil and make you rich" might catch a recruiter or hiring manager's attention.